solving homelessness through civic responsibility

 We were given an opportunity to collaborate with individuals that had surplus bread and snack products and were able to provide many organizations and individuals with these products for over a year.

-In 2017 YCCO began actively engaging as a volunteer organization and provider of community service hours for our participants with outstanding warrants or other minor legal issues to resolve, and no timely, tangible means to achieve compliance.
-We engaged with the City of Amarillo to help with bulk trash pickup and illegal dumping challenges.
-The program has shown great success for those that are now able to complete the process of obtaining identification, openly seek employment, and apply for housing.
+In 2017 YCCO began a program to provide community service hours for our homeless with outstanding warrants or other minor legal issues to resolve.
+We collaborated with the City of Amarillo to help with bulk trash pickup and illegal dumping challenges.
+The program has shown great success for those that are now able to complete the process of obtaining identification, seeking employment, and applying for housing.

-We give strong support and appreciation to the noticeable and highly impactful changes being implemented by the City of Amarillo Leadership, City of Amarillo Community Development Dept. Coming Home program, and all homeless organizations and agencies.
-We know that everyone advocating together and having conversations with those that want to know what they can do to meet this challenge has brought these changes in the way our community addresses homelessness.
+We support and appreciate the noticeable and highly impactful changes being implemented by the City of Amarillo Leadership, City of Amarillo Community Development Dept., the Coming Home program, Potter County, and ALL homeless organizations and agencies.
+We know that everyone advocating together and having conversations with those that ask what they can do to meet this challenge has brought these significant changes in the way our community addresses homelessness.

-While assisting our friends through the reacclimating process when they move into their homes, we took notice of some generational circumstances that lead to homelessness and generally become chronic.
-We have shifted our focus a bit and tasked ourselves with intending to end this cycle and close the front door to people becoming homeless.
-We continue to serve the chronically homeless, as this will always be our heart.
+While assisting our friends through the re-acclimating process as they move into their homes, we took notice of some generational circumstances that lead to homelessness and statistically become chronic.
+With this in mind, we have shifted our focus and tasked ourselves with ending this cycle and closing the door to people surviving in poverty becoming homeless.
+We will always serve the chronically homeless, and they will always be our heart.

-YCCO believes that addressing poverty and the condition of neighborhoods that have a high percentage of those living in poverty is important in the prevention of homelessness.
+YCCO believes that addressing poverty and the condition of neighborhoods that are under-served is important in the prevention of homelessness.